Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_6.0_Fafurion/readme.txt

 -New Agathion item support

 Etina's Fate:
--TODO: Parse new items from client
+-Parsed new items from client
 -Artifact item support

+Fafurion:
+-Parsed new items from client

 Events:
 -Birth of Draco